crossbario/autobahn-js/doc/index.rst

 The :doc:`examples overview page <examples_overview>` lists code examples covering a broader range of uses cases and advanced WAMP features.

-The `Demos <http://crossbar.io/>`_ give the opportunity to play around with some live sample applciations made using |ab| and `Crossbar.io <http://crossbar.io/>`_, an application router which uses WAMP.
+The `Demos <http://crossbar.io/>`_ give the opportunity to play around with some live sample applications made using |ab| and `Crossbar.io <http://crossbar.io/>`_, an application router which uses WAMP.
 The demo source code can be found on `GitHub <https://github.com/crossbario/crossbardemo>`_.

 The :doc:`reference` provides details for the entire API.